ki-editor/ki-editor/docs/src/normal-mode/selection-modes/native-global/text-search.md

 Case as in `camelCase` or `snake_case`, not upper-case or lower-case.

-This is one of my favourite search mode, especially when dealing with business code.
+This is one of my favorite search modes, especially when dealing with business code.

 In this mode, the search will be expanded to all different cases such as (non-exhaustive):